polinapolina/the-network-untangling-problem/README.md

 * `effect_of_k.py` runs all three algorithms (`k-Inner`, `k-Budget`, `k-Baseline`) on a synthesic dataset with different `k`
 * `k_budget_convergence.py` runs `k-Budget` algorithm and reports its performance on iterative search of inactive points
 * `k_inner_convergence.py` runs `k-Inner` algorithm and reports its performance on iterative search of active points
-* `sensitivity_to_initialization.py` runs `k-Inner` and `k-Budget` algorithm for different percent of randomly selected initial active/inactive points
+* `sensitivity_to_initialization.py` runs `k-Inner` and `k-Budget` algorithm for different percent of randomly selected initial active/inactive points.

+All results here are reported based on a single run on a synthetic dataset.

 Please see `--help` for arguments